How to Create Your First Flow

 auto map

-Here's an example of a completed table of field mappings.
+Here's an example of an auto-mapped set of fields.

 Zoho Projects Field Mappings